bmo-at/vscode-sosml/README.md

 This extension allows you to interpret your SML code with the SOSML interpreter.
 It basically recreates the functionality of the [SOSML editor](https://sosml.org/editor) right in Visual Studio Code, for your convenience.

-I created this becuse I don't like editing code in my browser and I like to keep my files on my own folders instead of my browser cache.
+I created this becuse I don't like editing code in my browser and I like to keep my files in my own folders instead of my browser cache.

 ## Features